EmrNITK/ANPR/README.md

 - [ ] Using better image enhancement techniques for better efficiency
 - [ ] Making this algorithm to work well in all sorts of lighting conditions
 - [ ] Making a specialized OCR for the license plate text recognition

+## Contributions

+Members of EmR are requested to refer to the [M_CONTRIBUTING.md](./M_CONTRIBUTING.md) file before raising PRs or issues.
+Individuals outside of EmR must refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file before raising PRs or issues.